Tara-Cloud/aws-cdk-tutorial/README.md

 ![image](readme-assets/cdk_python_project_structure.png)

-As you can see, in the processes of initializing our project the CDK Toolkit has created several nice components for us.
+As you can see, in the processes of initializing our project the CDK Toolkit has created several pre-configured files and directories for us.
 For now we will focus on the most critical files.
 [Read more about CDK project structure and components here](https://cdkworkshop.com/30-python/20-create-project/300-structure.html).
 - ***app.py***: the entry point for our CDK application, similar to a "main" file.
 - ***cdk_static_website/cdk_static_website.py***: a Python file that creates a custom CDK stack for use in your CDK application.
 We will learn more about stacks when we model and deploy our application in step 4 of this tutorial.
 A production CDK application will likely grow to have several different files defining several different stacks.
 - ***cdk.json*** A configuration file for CDK that defines several aspects of our application and how it should operate.